mengxu-readme/mengxu-readme.github.io/README.md

 enable_openpanel_analytics: false
 openpanel_analytics: "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"

+# Cloudflare Web Analytics.
+The token is the value Cloudflare shows in the
+# `data-cf-beacon` snippet; without it nothing is rendered.
+enable_cloudflare_analytics: false
+cloudflare_analytics: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

 # Simple Analytics identifies your site by domain, so there is no key to set.
 enable_simple_analytics: false